rlancer/super-share/README.md

 **This system atomically changes certain file permissions to include Anyone with the link can view**

 + Shares live on your domain with the URL pattern of share.example.com/file-title
-+ No Google Drive Chrome or branding
++ No Google Drive branding
 + Runs on Google App Engine
 + Will easily run within the free daily App Engine quota
 + Open Source with the MIT License feel free to fork it and customize it